 Virginia Commercial DUI

 Drivers with a commercial driver's license (CDL) have a different standard than other drivers relating to the legal limit.
 DUI.
-For a commercial driver, a blood alcohol content of 0.04% or higher can result in DUI charges (compared to 0.08% for other drivers).
+For a commercial driver, a blood alcohol content of 0.04% or higher can result in a Class 3 Misdemeanor DUI charge (compared to 0.08% for other drivers).
 Commercial drivers facing DUI charges can suffer the same penalties as a regular DUI defendant; however, a CDL suspension can place the driver's livelihood in danger if they cannot drive.
 A second DUI can result in a permanent loss of a commercial driver's license.

 Hit and Run DUI in Virginia